lady bird movie review - Aussieboyreviews

 CONTENT GUIDE (WARNING: MAY CONTAIN SPOILERS)

-The film contains themes such as relationship disputes.
+The film contains themes such as adolescence and relationship disputes.

 The film features several uses of the word “f**k” and two uses of the word “c**t”.